hwsdev/python-google-indexing/README.md

 - Submit URLs to Google's Indexing API
 - Support for multiple Google API keys
+- Process XML sitemaps to automatically extract and add URLs
 - Automatic scheduling using cron or built-in scheduler
 - Command-line interface for managing URLs and API keys
 - Detailed logging of successes and errors